[Updated: August 2022]

 Step 3: Create an outreach plan

-Remember in Section 2, I talked about creating a referral experience?
+Remember in Section two of this article, I talked about creating a referral experience?
 Step 3 of these 5 Steps is where it all comes together.
 The outreach that form your referral experience becomes your referral generating plan that you follow consistently.

 What makes a referral generating plan so simple yet crucial for your business is that it is a plan.
-One that you have to follow for it to work and one you plan out in advance.
+A plan that you follow consistently because it is planned out in advance.

 But don’t get overwhelmed thinking a referral generating plan needs a big budget – in fact you can build your plan on shoestring budget which makes generating referrals possible for any size business.